Dec 18, 2009

 Unfiltered Wines & Deconstructed Grapes

 And along came natural wines.
 Pure, fermented “grape juice”.
 I find it difficult these days to drink wines that I can see through.
 I’m not saying I want to have a glass of super-dark, jammy, inky wine.
-In fact, I like wines that are lighter in 2009-11-06_24702009-11-06_2499color and fresher in taste.
+In fact, I like wines that are lighter in color and fresher in taste.
 What I am actually saying is, I prefer my wines to be totally unfined and unfiltered.
 I love cloudy wines, wines with bits and pieces of “deconstructed grapes” floating around freely.
 A glass of wine that I can’t see through because of the living particles afloat in the glass.
 I believe that fining and filtering a wine is partly to blame for the “death” of a wine, along with over-sulfuring.

 I also love wines of all colors – from light red to off-red, light white to light orange, even some brown wines I have tasted have intrigued me.